kathegrima/hardware-pm-starter-kit/guides/01-getting-started.md

 Welcome to the **Hardware Project Management Getting Started Guide**.
 If you're transitioning from software PM, leading your first hardware project, or launching a physical product, this guide will equip you with the foundational knowledge to succeed in the unique world of hardware development.

-**Hardware project management differs fundamentally from software PM** due to the physical nature of products and long lead times.
-You can't "patch" hardware after manufacturing, changes are expensive, and every decision has lasting consequences.
+Hardware project management differs fundamentally from software PM due to the physical nature of products and long lead times.
+You can't patch hardware after manufacturing, changes are expensive, and every decision has lasting consequences.
 This guide will help you navigate these challenges.

 ---

 ## What Makes Hardware PM Different?

-Hardware project management differs fundamentally from software PM due to the **physical nature of products** and **long lead times**.

 ### Key Differences: Hardware vs Software PM